dotsang/rust_blackjack/README.md

 # rust_blackjack

-This is a simple blackjack game writtein in rust! 🦀
+This is a simple blackjack game written in rust! 🦀